kLiHz/fraction-class-cpp/README.md

 ./main
 ```

-or you can do the compiling & linking stuff in one command
+or you may do the compiling & linking stuff in one command:

 ```bash
 g++ fraction.cpp demo.cpp -o main
 ./main
 ```

-> Maybe one can spare the trouble by also including `fraction.cpp` in your code?
+## Log

-2020/8/10 update: Now it uses `std::string` to receive user's keyboard input and process with relative functions.
+2020/08/10 update: Now it uses `std::string` to receive user's keyboard input and process with relative functions.

+2021/03/19 update: Now `fraction` is a template class and header-only.